-What is the outlook for LATAM 2023?
+What is the outlook for inflation in Latin America?

 Latin America and the Caribbean are doing well despite challenges like the pandemic, Russia’s actions in Ukraine, and higher US interest rates.
 In 2022, the economy grew by 3.9% and the region’s economy is now bigger than before the pandemic.